Calculus, Gauge Theory and Noncommutative Worlds: Calculus in Noncommutative Worlds

-In $\cal N$ there are as many derivations as there are elements of the algebra, and these derivations behave quite wildly with respect to one another.
-If one takes. as in the introduction to the present paper, the concept of {\em curvature} as the non-commutation of derivations, then $\cal N$ is a highly curved world indeed.
-Within $\cal N$ one can build a tame world of derivations that mimics the behaviour of flat coordinates in Euclidean space.
-In order to have flat coordinates, we need that the derivations for those coordinate directions commute with one another.
-This, in turn, is implied by the commuting of the representatives for those derivatons.
-That is, suppose that $X$ and $Y$ are coordinates and that $P_X$ and $P_Y$ represent derivatives in thes directions so that one writes and Then when $[P_X, P_Y] = 0$, as we have seen in the introduction.
-A flat coordinate system corresponds to a collection of commutator equations. \bigbreak
+Within $\cal N$ we build a world that imitates the behaviour of flat coordinates in Euclidean space.
+We need that the derivations for those coordinate directions commute with one another.
+Suppose that $X$ and $Y$ are coordinates and that $P_X$ and $P_Y$ represent derivatives in these directions so that one writes